 Decline Phase: The product may still be popular for a while, but it is on the decline.
 Consumers are pretty much all satisfied by the product and may even be turning away from it to pursue the next big thing.

-As fixed assets come to the end of their life cycle, your company should make a strategic decision about replacing them.
+As fixed assets come to the end of their lifecycle, your company should make a strategic decision about replacing them.
 You can either purchase the same model as before or, if technology has improved and become more affordable, you can invest in something even more efficient.
 This is an important decision.
-It is not always obvious when a product is entering and leaving each phase of it life cycle, so you need to choose carefully when deciding when is the appropriate to jump onto a new bandwagon.
+It is not always obvious when a product is entering and leaving each phase of its lifecycle, so you need to choose carefully when deciding when is the appropriate to jump onto a new bandwagon.

 When you use fixed asset tracking software, you have access to detailed information about both your current and fixed assets, which helps you know when to plan ahead for these major decisions.
 For example, if you have had the same piece of equipment for many years and you calculate that it would cost more to repair it than it would be to scrap it in favor of something new, you will know what to do.

-Learn more about how fixed asset tracking software can help your company by signing up for a free trial of Fishbowl right now.
+Learn more about how fixed asset tracking software can help your company by seeing a custom demo of Fishbowl.